Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 - Expected results are clarified and documented.
 - Risks and limitations associated with testing and the software system are identified and addressed.
 #### 1.1.3 Exit criteria defined
+- The number of critical or unresolved errors is minimal or zero;
+- All planned tests have been completed;
+- All resolved bugs have been retested and approved by the QA team;
+- All functional and non-functional requirements have been tested and met;
+- System performance meets established requirements, including response time and load capacity;
+- The system is stable and free of critical errors or stability issues;
+- The necessary test reports have been generated and distributed;
+- Users and clients have approved the test results;
+- Deadline was reached;
+- No detected major risk remained un-mitigated.

 #### 1.1.4 Test scope
 #### Tests in scope:
 #### Tests not in scope: